rjmcf/HeirtombPostmortem/index.markdown

 * A rough game state machine, that allowed the game to end and be restarted
 * An enemy manager that could spawn a (non-functional) enemy at the edge of the map

-All that was left to implement was:
+All that was left to do was:
-* Tower AI
+* Implement tower AI
-* Enemy AI
+* Implement enemy AI
 * Balance everything
 * Implement a tutorial